brettz9/asyouwish/README.md

 complex loading code.
 3. Blacklists might be a nice addition when whitelists are off.
 4. Add localizations (i18n is done)
+5. Addons store(s): let sites register themselves as stores, integrating with receipts, licenses, etc., and allowing, e.g., searching and display of featured "addons" within AsYouWish's "addons" manager via an open API (and not limited to even just one store at a time) and perhaps allowing a whole site to be deemed trustworthy upon initial permissions if the user agrees to permit such a store.
+6. Allow a means of forking a website which indicated its content could be installed under given licenses.

 Some additional intended use cases
 ==================================